 The amount of investment that sounds around the project is quite substantial, called figures of the order of 5,6 billion dollars.
 At the same time, despite the fact that the development of the project is already being implemented, its expediency seems ambiguous - while there really are plenty of resources in the Far East, the situation is different with electricity.
 This was reported to EastRussia correspondent by the head of the Department of Economic and Social Geography of Russia, Geographical Faculty of Moscow State University.
 M.V.
 Lomonosov, Doctor of Geographical Sciences, Professor Vyacheslav Baburin.

-The main reason for the construction of an energy bridge seems inappropriate is the fact that there is no excess electricity on Sakhalin and its adjacent parts of the mainland today.
-And those capacities that might seem surplus (the installed capacity of stations on Sakhalin really exceeds the current consumption) are in fact an operational reserve — equipment repairs would be impossible without them, and an isolated island power system would lose its stability.
-And if in the future such a situation arises that surplus electricity will be generated in the region, for example, at hydroelectric power stations in the Amur Region, then, in fact, it will not become as such because energy will be needed for Khabarovsk and Primorsky Territories, for southern Yakutia , and also will not be superfluous for Transbaikalia.
-In addition, exports to China have already been established from the Amur Region, a full-fledged infrastructure has been built, and the energy of the neighboring country is twice as cheap as the domestic tariff.
+The main reason why the construction of an energy bridge seems inappropriate is that there is no surplus electricity on Sakhalin and the adjacent parts of the mainland today.
+And those capacities that might seem to be a surplus (the installed capacity of plants on Sakhalin really exceeds the current consumption volume) are in fact an operational reserve - without them, equipment repairs would become impossible, and the isolated island power system would lose its stability.
+And if in the future a situation arises that a surplus of electricity begins to be generated in the region, for example, at a hydroelectric power station in the Amur Region, then, in fact, it will not become a surplus as such, since energy will be needed for the Khabarovsk and Primorsky Territories, for southern Yakutia , and it will also not be superfluous for Transbaikalia.
+In addition, exports to China have already been established from the Amur Region, a full-fledged infrastructure has been built, and the energy of a neighboring country is two times cheaper than the domestic tariff.

 Recall export capacity for the energy bridge of Russia has yet to be built.
 This may be a new generation of coal on Sakhalin, running on local fuel (in its time, the corresponding interest was designated by InterRAO UES).
 In the future, this could also be an energy bridge from the mainland to Sakhalin, which will allow collecting for export energy produced at all stations of the united energy system of the East - from Neryungri to Sovetskaya Gavan.